Last modified on May 9th, 2023

 Property management is not just about being a good salesperson.
 While you do have to have the skills to attract owners and residents, it’s the strong relationships you build with them that make lifelong customers.
 The best way to foster these relationships is by putting your residents’ and owners’ needs first and delivering an outstanding customer experience.

-Wade Sorensen, Founder and Owner of Jamkee Properties, believes communication is one of the biggest factors for better meeting his customers’ needs.
-With over 400 single-family and multifamily properties spread out across the St.Cloud, Minnesota area, it’s not always easy.
-However, by adopting modern mobile communication tools, he and his team have been able to provide a better owner experience.
-“A lot of my owners came to me because they were unhappy with their previous management company.
-My competition has made it easy for me.
-When you have the level of communication and the personal touch that we do, it becomes effortless to gain and retain customers.”
+Mark Browning Jr., Co-Founder of Stone & Browning Property Management, believes communication is one of the biggest factors for better meeting his customers’ needs.
+With over 1,000 units spread out across the Barre and Burlington, Vermont area, it’s not always easy.
+However, by adopting modern mobile and on-demand tools, he and his team have been able to provide a better owner experience:

 Secret #4: Prioritize mobility